 Covent Garden Theatres

-5. Neal’s Yard Square: Locate this lovely courtyard which is named after the 17th century developer called Thomas Neale.
+5. Neal’s Yard Square: Locate this lovely courtyard which is named after the 17th-century developer called Thomas Neale.
 With colourful warehouse buildings and alfresco dining, you can enjoy a healthy lunch or fresh juice at the Wild Food Café or pizza at Homeslice if you’d prefer.
-Treat yourself to a massage at the Neal’s Yard Therapy Rooms.
+Treat yourself to a massage at Neal’s Yard Therapy Rooms.
 There is an alley between Shorts Gardens and Monmouth Street which takes you to the square.

 Neal’s Yard Square

 6. Covent Garden Shopping Streets: This area has plenty of streets to check out.
 A few of my favourites are Long Acre where you can find TK Maxx, & Other Stories, Arket and Allbirds.
 St Martins Courtyard is a small shopping center with restaurants which can be accessed via Long Acre.
 Floral Street is home to Paul Smith, Agnes B, Free People, The Shop at Bluebird and the famous Tintin merchandise shop.
 Neal Street is ideal for shoe shopping as you have Birkenstock, Superga, Offspring and other footwear specialists located there.
-At the end of the street you can find he Astrology Shop where you can buy a horoscope reading.
+At the end of the street, you can find the Astrology Shop where you can buy a horoscope reading.
 If you find Seven Dials there are seven streets which connect around a statue of Thomas Neale and these are worth exploring.
 Other shops to locate are Petersham Nurseries on King Street, Apple store at The Piazza and Aram for furniture located on Drury Lane.